 How well a person recovers is influenced by the following:

-Most recovery occurs within the first 3 months, but people may continue to improve to some degree for up to a year.
+If the cause of the damage can be reversed, most people start to recover during the first 3 months, and they may continue to improve to some degree for up to a year.